HAvlani/decompiler_scripts/README.md

-# GHIDRA_decompiler_script
+# decompiler_scripts
-Script to automate the decompilation of a binary file using GHIDRA
+Script to automate the decompilation of a binary file using various decompilers